erikzaadi/manager-readme/README.md

 - **Concentration Contrast:** Usually punny and positive, sometimes UBER-serious commander mode (esp.
 2 AM incidents or when deeply focused).
 Jokes come back once the fire’s out.
 - **Family Man:** Dad in puns and in life.
 I’ll be available for urgencies, but please respect family time.
 - **PPM Factor:** The longer a meeting runs, the higher my **Puns Per Minute**.
 Feel free to tell me when it’s too much.

+### Work-Life Balance 🌱
+Don’t work over hours.
+When it’s needed for an incident or something truly urgent, sure, else **manage your time to ensure you breathe and enjoy your private life**.

 ---